Submit feedback on

 Explanation

 Applications running on App Service V2 plans may incur higher operational costs and degraded performance compared to V3 plans.
-V2 uses older hardware generations that lack access to platform-level enhancements introduced in V3, including improved cold start times, faster scaling, and enhanced networking options.
+V2 uses older hardware generations that lack access to platform-level enhancements introduced in V3, including improved cold start times, faster scaling, enhanced networking options, and eligibility for commitment-based discounts.

 This inefficiency often arises from legacy deployments or default provisioning choices that haven't been revisited.
-Without proactive review, teams may continue running production workloads on suboptimal infrastructure—paying more for less performance.
+Without proactive review, teams may continue running production workloads on suboptimal infrastructure—paying more for less performance and missing available savings.

 Relevant Billing Model